B4PzwL3YVGa6/sparrowdo/README.md

 ## --host

-Sets remote host's IP address or hostname.
+Sets the remote host's IP address or hostname.
 This is mandatory parameter.
 Default value is `127.0.0.1`.

 ## --sparrowfile

 Alternative location of sparrowfile.

-If `--sparrowfile` is not set, sparrowdo will look fir the file named `sparrowfile` in the current working directory.
+If `--sparrowfile` is not set, sparrowdo will look for the file named `sparrowfile` in the current working directory.

     $ sparrowdo --sparrowfile=~/sparrowfiles/sparrowfile.pl6